-At Morphum Environmental, Cat is situated in the environmental science team where she is involved in field work, GIS and reporting.
-She has a comprehensive background covering aquaculture, marine spatial planning, marine ecology and fish biology.
-Additional roles that Cat fulfils at Morphum Environmental involve managing the laboratory and being a member of the water quality monitoring and marketing teams.
+At Morphum Environmental, Cat is situated in the environmental science team where she is involved in watercourse assessments, water quality monitoring (e.g. Safeswim programme), coastal infrastructure, community engagement, water sensitive design (WSD), GIS and reporting.
+She has a comprehensive background covering aquaculture, marine ecology and fish biology.
+Additional roles that Cat fulfils at Morphum Environmental involve managing the laboratory and being a member of the water quality monitoring and Environmental Management System (EMS) teams.

 Cat is passionate about promoting the sustainable management of the coastal and marine environment.
 Cat is a strong advocate for marine reserves, is a NZ Coastal Society member and is actively involved in NZAEE Seaweek each year.
 Cat has recently been involved in Revive our Gulf who are a working group for advocating and implementing green-lipped mussel restoration in the Hauraki Gulf.